-Adam Huttler, CEO
+Adam Huttler, Managing General Partner

 Adam has a B.A. in theater from Sarah Lawrence College, an M.B.A. from New York University, and is a self-taught software developer.
 In 2011, he was recruited for the inaugural class of National Arts Strategies' Chief Executive Program.
 He is also an alumnus of Singularity University's Executive Program and the University of California at Berkeley's Venture Capital Executive Program.

-Adam was named to Crain's New York Business's 2016 "40 Under Forty" class and was listed by Barry's Blog as one of the "Top 50 Most Powerful and Influential Leaders in Nonprofit Arts" for five consecutive years.
+Adam was named to Crain's New York Business's 2016 "40 Under Forty" class and was listed by Barry's Blog as one of the top 10 "Most Powerful and Influential Leaders in Nonprofit Arts" for five consecutive years.

-Chinedu Enekwe, PrincipaL
+Chinedu Enekwe, Principal

 Chinedu Enekwe is core member of the investment team for Exponential Creativity Ventures and additionally serves as in-house legal counsel.
 He is a founding partner of Affiniti VC, with responsibility for co-managed funds and investor deal syndication teams.
 Before launching Affiniti, Chinedu co-founded tiphub and managed its pre-accelerator program, Diaspora Demo, which supported over 35 early-stage technology and social enterprises and helped them raise over $7 million in after-program funding.
 Chinedu also led investment manager, Xcellon Capital, serving as investment director, raising and managing $25 million of assets from institutional and high net worth investors.
 He has also held positions in infrastructure advisory at the World Bank and OPIC, investment banking at Merrill Lynch, and fund formation and corporate securities law at Weil, Gotshal and Manges.
 He is a New York barred attorney, with an LLM/MBA from American University, JD from Howard University School of Law and BS from University of Maryland.

 Brian Zisk, Venture Partner